 Disparities in Collegiate Sports Programs

 Title IX does not require colleges to spend the same amount on men’s and women’s sports programs.
 However, the amount spent must be proportional to the participation of each sex in college sports- this is true only for the third prong (the second prong equal benefits and treatment is not about proportional amounts).
 For example, under the third prong scholarships must be offered in proportion to the number of men and women who play sports.
-The Office of Civil Rights (OCR), which enforces Title IX, considers a school in compliance if the percentage of scholarship dollars allocated to each sex is within 1 percentage point of the percentage of sports participation.
+The Office of Civil Rights (OCR), which enforces Title IX, considers a school in compliance if the percentage of scholarship dollars allocated to each sex is within one percentage point of the percentage of sports participation.
 If women make up 40 percent of athletes at a particular school, women athletes should receive 39 to 41 percent of athletic scholarship funds.

 When schools dedicate more funding— both for scholarships and operating expenses — to men’s sports than women’s or give men a greater opportunity to play sports, the schools should be held fully accountable for Title IX violations.
 The problem is that OCR does not always pay close attention to these statistics and, therefore, enforcement is lacking.
 It is largely dependent on students or coaches to call such disparities to the attention of OCR by filing a Title IX complaint.

 If you are considering filing a complaint, you should first discuss your situation with a highly experienced Title IX attorney.
 You need a lawyer who fully understand when a school is not in compliance with Title IX and who can use statistics and other evidence to prove your rights are being violated.
-This is a complex matter so you should not wait to call Duffy Law today for more information.
+This is a complex matter so you should not wait to call Duffy Law today at (203) 946-2000 for more information.